 ad (a) Generally speaking, we believe that the PRA should be applicable across industries and/or other risks.
 However, at a first glance, it seems that the PRA as described in the DP cannot easily be applied to other risks and/or other sectors.
-Based on the feedback received to date, the PRA does not seem to be even applicable straightforward to all financial institutions with a DRM on interest rate risk, which is due to differences in the banks' business models and their DRM respective strategies.
+Based on the feedback received to date, the PRA does not seem to be even applicable straightforward to all financial institutions with a DRM on interest rate risk, which is due to differences in the banks' business models and their respective strategies under a DRM.